seahorse-ai-ryan/entra-google-federation/docs/deployment-strategy.md

-# 4. Application Deployment Strategy: Decision Report
+# Application Deployment Strategy: Decision Report

 ## Executive Summary

 This document compares three approaches for deploying applications to Windows devices after federation with Google Workspace.
 For our international, semi-distributed fleet of tech-savvy users, we have selected **Option 3: Winget-based deployment script** as the optimal balance of cost, automation, and user experience.

-**Bottom Line:** By choosing a single-command Winget script over Microsoft Intune, we save **$960 per year per 10 users** while maintaining 95% automation.
+**Bottom Line:** By choosing Winget scripts over Microsoft Intune (Microsoft's premium device management service at $8/user/month), we save **$960 per year per 10 users** while maintaining high automation.
 The one-time 2-minute user action is acceptable given our technical user base.

 ---